Radar picket: Soviet AEW

 In 1958 the Soviet Union began development of an aircraft intended to act as an airborne early warning (AEW) radar picket in the far north along the Arctic coast, so that the expense of land stations could be avoided.
 The result, the Tupolev Tu-126 (NATO: "Moss"), entered service in 1965, but the Liana (NATO: "Flat Jack") radar was ineffective in tracking low flying targets over land, and suffered from reflections from the aircraft's propellers.

 The Beriev A-50 "Mainstay" replaced the Tu-126.
 It first flew in 1978.

 In 1979 the development of the Yakovlev Yak-44 was begun; this aircraft would have performed the AEW role aboard later Soviet aircraft carriers.
 It was similar in layout to the Grumman E-2 Hawkeye, and it would have carried a NPO Vega pulse-doppler radar in a rotodome.
 The project was cancelled in 1993.
+At the same time the Soviets began development of the Kamov Ka-31, a AEW helicopter for smaller ships, which would be exported after the collapse of the Soviet Union.

 Late and post-Cold War

 Post-1980 fixed installations

 In North America SAGE was replaced with the Joint Surveillance System in 1980–1983, and the DEW line was replaced with the North Warning System in 1988–1993..

 In Britain the Linesman/Mediator network would be replaced with the Improved United Kingdom Air Defence Ground Environment in the 1990s.